kreta99/QRSMeteor/README.md

 # TLDR
+Install meteor.com then run this application and you will get the full integration.qlik.com environment including the SaaS app provisioning demo, documentation etc on your local server.

 With this project you can create apps for each customer based on a template app. (and much more).
-(In other words, you get software to get a 'publisher' for Qlik Sense)
+(In other words,you get software to get an 'app publisher' for Qlik Sense)
 A live running instance of this code is visible at [integration.qlik.com](http://integration.qlik.com) Also make sure you checkout the [slide generator](http://integration.qlik.com/slides), which explains SaaS integration using the Qlik Sense APIs.
-Written documentation [here](http://integration.qlik.com/documentation)

 # Welcome to the SaaS with Qlik Sense demo platfom

-Assumption: you want to know how to use Qlik Sense in a multi-tenant scenario. (and basically get a smart Qlik Sense publisher, based on the customers and their users stored in your database)
+Assumption: you want to know you to use Qlik Sense in a multi-tenant scenario.
 - you have customers
 - you want to create a template apps
 - automatically setup Qlik Sense for each customer.